TartanLlama/tartanllama.github.io/_posts/2016-06-22-stack-and-heap.md

 ---
 layout:     post
-title:      "Stack and Heap: Commonly Abused Terms"
+title:      "Stack and Heap: Commonly Misused Terms"
 data:       2016-06-2016
-summary:    Stop abusing "stack" and "heap".
+summary:    Stop misusing "stack" and "heap".
 category:   c++
-minutes: 20
+minutes: 10
 draft: true
 tags:
  - c++
  - rants
 ---

-The terms "stack" and "heap" are often used in C++ writings incorrectly.
-Stop it.
+The terms "stack" and "heap" are often used in C++ writings inaccurately and unnecessarily.
+This article will show why the usage is incorrect and what terms should be used instead.

 -----------

-Have a look at the following code sample and have a think about where the variables are stored.
+Have a look at the following code sample and have a think about where the `int`s are stored.
 Write down the answers if you feel like it.

 {% highlight cpp %}
 static int a;